josephmluna/LabWebsite/lab_charter/index.md

 We have several types of lab meetings, and their frequency and scheduling are based on the current needs of the lab.

-**Lab Meetings / Journal Clubs:** These meetings occur weekly on **Wednesday mornings from 9:30-10:30 AM.** They are mandatory for everyone except undergraduates, who may have coursework, though all are welcome to attend.
+**Lab Meetings / Journal Clubs:** These meetings occur weekly on **Thursday mornings from 10:30-11:30 AM.** They are mandatory for everyone except undergraduates, who may have coursework, though all are welcome to attend.
 We typically start with a few minutes of lab business and announcements.
 For these meetings, we alternate between data meetings and interactive journal clubs.

 - Data meetings: In these meetings, one person presents a detailed update on their work, including background, data, interpretations, and future directions.
 Each person might present approximately every 2 months.